OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_pre_deployment.md

 *NOTE: A multipoint DO calibration is necessary to obtain new foil coefficients and that can be done at the manufacturer laboratories or in any fully equipped calibration lab.
 These values shouldn’t be changed otherwise.*

-The Winkler method is used to determine the concentration of dissolved oxygen in discrete water samples which is a highly accurate method for determination of dissolved oxygen (± 0.15 $\mu$mol/kg).
+The Winkler method is used to determine the concentration of dissolved oxygen in discrete water samples which is a highly accurate method for determination of dissolved oxygen (± 0.15 μmol kg<sup>-1</sup>).
 We recommend to follow the GO-SHIP protocol described by {cite}`Langdon2010` and a well trained technician to do the sampling and analysis.

-*NOTE: This procedure is suitable for the measurement of the full range of oceanic oxygen concentrations (0-400 $\mu$mol/kg) in uncontaminated seawater.*
+*NOTE: This procedure is suitable for the measurement of the full range of oceanic oxygen concentrations (0-400 μmol kg<sup>-1</sup>) in uncontaminated seawater.*

 :::{figure-md} 100-0-calibration
 <img src="/images/100-0-calibration.png" alt="100 0 % calibration" class="bg-primary mb-1" width="400px">